lfe/blog/src/_posts/2015-03-26-1111-the-hidden-origins-of-lisp-mccarthy.md

 [^3]: At the beginning of the Q&A session for von Neumann's talk at the Hixon Symposium, one Dr. Gerard comments "I have had the privilege of hearing Dr. von Neumann speak on various occasions, and I always find myself in the delightful but difficult role of hanging on to the tail of a kite.
 While I can follow him, I can't do much creative thinking as we go along."

 [^4]: Marvin Minsky and John McCarthy founded the MIT AI Lab together when McCarthy caught the acting head of the department, Jerome Weisner, in the hallway and asked him permission to do it.
 Weisner responded with "Well, what do you need?”.
-When McCarthy gave him the list, he asked "How about 6 graduate students?" as the deparment had agreed to support six mathematics students, but had yet to find work for them.
+When McCarthy gave him the list, he asked "How about 6 graduate students?" as the department had agreed to support six mathematics students, but had yet to find work for them.
 See [On John McCarthy’s 80th Birthday, in Honor of his Contributions](http://www-formal.stanford.edu/leora/hayes_morgenstern_birthday_mccarthy.pdf), page 3.

 [^5]: See the section "The implementation of LISP" in McCarthy's 1978 paper *History of Lisp*.

-[^6]: See *Lisp Bulletin #3*, Decmember 1979 in the article "Lisp History" by Herbert Stoyan, page 45.
+[^6]: See *Lisp Bulletin #3*, December 1979 in the article "Lisp History" by Herbert Stoyan, page 45.
 Stoyan's article aimed to fill in the missing details of McCarthy's earlier paper -- of the same name -- which McCarthy had presented at the SIGPLAN conference in June of 1979.

 [^7]: See [Lisp: Notes on Its Past and Future](http://www-formal.stanford.edu/jmc/lisp20th/lisp20th.html) in the "Introduction."